Financial assistance programs in Maine.

 Emergency Assistance and Case Management

 If you are faced with a crisis, or need advice or referrals, the Salvation Army is one of Maine’s leading non-profits.
 The agency can offer both short term help for paying bills, rent, and food, as well as longer term support and self-sufficiency.
-More information.
+More information on help from Salvation Army in Maine.

 Employment, Self-sufficiency, and Grants

 A number of resources are available from community action agencies.
 The non-profit centers in Maine work on helping the low income gain stability.
-They can provide short term government grants for paying bills, housing costs, and other needs.
+They can provide short term government grants for paying bills, housing costs, mortgages or rent and other needs.
 Also enroll in job training, credit counseling, and related services.
-Click here.
+Click here Maine community action agencies.

 Low Cost or Free Health Care in Maine

-Almost 200 clinics and medical providers across Maine will provide free or low cost medical care, prescriptions, and/or dental assistance to individuals and families who live across the state.
-Read more on Maine community clinics.
+Almost 200 clinics and medical providers across Maine will provide free or low cost medical care, prescriptions, and/or dental assistance.
+There is care for the elderly as well as individuals and families who live across the state.
+Read more on Maine free community clinics.

 Families that do not have health insurance or have poor plans may receive assistance with medical bills.
 Several Maine programs and non-profits provide services, including prescriptions, dental care, check ups, and assistance to women and children.
-Click more information.
+Click here Maine health care for the uninsured.

 Homeless Prevention Programs in Maine

-Whether facing eviction or a foreclosure, government programs such as Emergency Solutions Grants can help with back rent and housing costs.
+Whether facing eviction or a foreclosure, government financial assistance programs such as Emergency Solutions Grants can help with back rent and housing costs.
 Other services include counseling and landlord - tenant mediation as well as referrals to non-profits.
-Learn more.
+Learn more on homeless prevention and rehousing in Maine.

-Get information on programs that provide weatherization services, financial grants, and other assistance programs that can help pay utility bills, provide fuel oil, and other aid.
-Click here.
+Utility and gas companies in Maine administer energy and financial assistance programs.
+There is a particular focus on heating costs.
+Click here for more information on services and resources offered.
+Get information on programs that provide free weatherization services, financial grants, and other assistance programs.
+There may be grants or payment plans that can help pay utility bills, provide fuel oil, and other aid.
+More on utility bill help in Maine.